walimorris/SpringBoot/README.md

 # SpringBoot
-This repository contains an assortment of short SpringBoot applications used to get up to speed on web technologies.
+This repository contains an assortment of short SpringBoot applications used to get up to speed with web technologies.